jasperchaaya/A3-Abou-ChaayaJasper-101212091/README.md

 COMP 4004 A1

 *Note: When playing game in main, if clicking the enter key does not work on the first try, you may need to click backspace and enter again for it to work.

+*Note: If a test suite fails, re run the test suite again as it may just be bad luck in the random number generation for cards distribution.